LispCookbook/cl-cookbook/clos.md

 Think of it as an onion, with all the `:around`
     methods in the outermost layer, `:before` and `:after` methods in the middle layer, and primary methods on the inside.
-Be grateful there are only three layers.

-Another example: The CLOS implementation of
+Another example, dealing with some MOP: The CLOS implementation of
     `make-instance` is in two stages: allocate the new object, and then pass it along with all the `make-instance` keyword arguments, to the generic function